Daytona Beach, Florida: History

 In 1886, the St. Johns & Halifax River Railway arrived in Daytona.
-The line would be purchased in 1889 by Henry M. Flagler, who made it part of his Florida East Coast Railway.
+The line was purchased in 1889 by Henry M. Flagler, who made it part of his Florida East Coast Railway.
 The separate towns of Daytona, Daytona Beach, Kingston, and Seabreeze merged as "Daytona Beach" in 1926, at the urging of civic leader J. B. Kahn and others.
-By the 1920s, it was dubbed "The World's Most Famous Beach".
+By the 1920s, it was dubbed "the World's Most Famous Beach".

 Daytona's wide beach of smooth, compacted sand attracted automobile and motorcycle races beginning in 1902, as pioneers in the industry tested their inventions.
 It hosted land speed record attempts beginning in 1904, when William K. Vanderbilt set an unofficial record of 92.307 mph.
 Land speed racers from Barney Oldfield to Henry Segrave to Malcolm Campbell would visit Daytona repeatedly and make the 23 mi beach course famous.
 Record attempts, including numerous fatal endeavors such as Frank Lockhart (Stutz Black Hawk, 1928) and Lee Bible (Triplex Special, 1929), would continue until Campbell's March 7, 1935 effort, which set the record at 276.816 mph and marked the end of Daytona's land speed racing days.

 On March 8, 1936, the first stock car race was held on the Daytona Beach Road Course, located in the present-day Town of Ponce Inlet.
 In 1958, William France Sr. and NASCAR created the Daytona International Speedway to replace the beach course.
 Automobiles are still permitted on most areas of the beach, at a maximum speed of 10 mi/h.

+The city of Daytona Beach made national headlines in 2005, when it designated the several–mile radius around Main Street on the barrier island portion of the city as a blighted area and has targeted it for redevelopment by private developers.
+This follows the Supreme Court decision of the eminent domain case in Kelo v.
+City of New London, which upheld the right of municipalities to use eminent domain to take private property for redevelopment by private entities.